YixingHuang/DeepMedicBMet/README.md

 The VSS loss is located at [here](https://github.com/YixingHuang/DeepMedicBMet/blob/main/deepmedic/neuralnet/cost_functions.py).

 #### Pretrained model
-A pretrained model is located at [./DeepMedicBMet/tree/main/examples/output/saved_models/singlePathTrainingModel](https://github.com/YixingHuang/DeepMedicBMet/tree/main/examples/output/saved_models/singlePathTrainingModel/)
+A pretrained model is available upon request.
+Put the pretrained model at the following folder:
+[./DeepMedicBMet/tree/main/examples/output/saved_models/singlePathTrainingModel](https://github.com/YixingHuang/DeepMedicBMet/tree/main/examples/output/saved_models/singlePathTrainingModel/)

 This model is achieved with the alpha value set to 0.95 in our VSS loss function, which has a trade-off between sensitivity and prevision from our point of view.
 It achieves a sensitivity of 0.914, precision of 0.830.
 On average, there are about 0.5 false positive metastases for each patient.